PgDip Pharmacy (Overseas Pharmacists Assessment Programme)

 Preparation for Practice (OSPAP)

-This module will develop the students' ability to practice as a pharmacist in the UK in a professional manner.
+This module will develop the students' ability to practise as a pharmacist in the UK in a professional manner.
+It brings together three key areas of practice: public health, interprofessional working and patient-centred practice.
 This module is designed to enable students to work within a pharmaceutical environment to demonstrate advanced knowledge, skills and understanding of professional practice, following a period of work-related learning.
-This will allow students to map their skills onto a competency framework.
-The module will also provide the foundation for health promotion and the factors involved in medicine safety.
-Emphasis is placed on the student taking responsibility for their own learning, through the development of a portfolio.
+Emphasis is placed on the student taking responsibility for their own learning, through the development of a portfolio and mapping their skills onto a competency framework.
+The teaching sessions are delivered by practitioners with a wide range of experience.
+The teaching delivery mode is a combination of lectures and small group work.

 Fees & funding